 Trying to find the truth about network marketing can be about as exciting as trying to find a needle in a haystack.
 Almost everyone involved in network marketing has one viewpoint or another which is different from the next person's viewpoint.

-with so many divergent views on network marketing, which one is telling the truth?
-Or, what is the real truth about network marketing business opportunity?
+With so many divergent views on network marketing, which one is the truth?
+Or, what is the real truth about network marketing?

-This page is my attempt to attempt to answer this question.
+This page is my attempt to answer this question.
 You will discover some of the greatest lies ever told in the network marketing industry.
 Not only will you discover the lies about network marketing, you will also come to know the truth about network marketing.

 Sometimes I wonder why I'm still involved with network marketing.

 More than a decade ago I signed up as a distributor with an international network marketing company.
-This was one of those companies everyone would die to be part of -- solid track record and the best products one could think of.
-And to say the compensation plan was genenrous would be understatement.
+This was one of those companies almost everyone would die to be part of -- solid track record and the best products one could think of.
+And to say the compensation plan was generous would be understatement.

 My sponsor had invited me to a business opportunity meeting, as they called it.
 The presenter was imported from Australia just for this purpose (we were told).

-The presentation was good, but to cut a long story short...
+The presentation was good.
+To cut a long story short...

 I joined because I saw potential in the business opportunity.

-But I was sceptical at first because the projections appeared too good to be true.
-My sponsor must have noticed this because what he told me not to worry because...
+But I was skeptical at first because the projections appeared too good to be true.
+My sponsor must have noticed this because he told me not to worry because...

 What I needed to do, he explained, was to talk to as many people as I came across every day about my business.
 The larger the number of people of I talk to, the more the number of people will join my business.
 And he called this the law of averages.

 You see, he wanted me to believe that network marketing is a number's game.
 That the more people I talk to, the more will join my business.